Unifying 23 microsites into one scalable design system

 Working with the design and engineering teams, we identified:

-• Inefficiency: Template changes required 2-3x more engineering time without reusable foundations
+Inefficiency: Template changes required 2-3x more engineering time without reusable foundations.

-• Scalability: New site launches were slowed by lack of shared standards and governance
+Scalability: New site launches were slowed by lack of shared standards and governance.

-The business impact: Maintaining separate sites required two to three times more engineering effort, slowed time-to-market for campaigns, and risked inconsistent brand experiences that could erode customer trust.
+Maintaining separate sites required two to three times more engineering effort, slowed time-to-market for campaigns, and risked inconsistent brand experiences that could erode customer trust.

 Project Details